ClickHouse/ClickHouse/docs/en/operations/system-tables/information_schema.md

 ## TABLES {#tables}

-Contains columns read from the `system.tables` system table.
+Contains columns read from the [system.tables](../../operations/system-tables/tables.md) system table.

 Columns:

 -   `table_catalog` ([String](../../sql-reference/data-types/string.md)) — The name of the database in which the table is located.
--   `table_schema` ([String](../../sql-reference/data-types/string.md)) — The name of the database in which the schema is located.
+-   `table_schema` ([String](../../sql-reference/data-types/string.md)) — The name of the database in which the table is located.
 -   `table_name` ([String](../../sql-reference/data-types/string.md)) — Table name.
 -   `table_type` ([Enum8](../../sql-reference/data-types/enum.md)) — Table type.
 Possible values:
     -   `BASE TABLE`